Lucew/approximate_hankel/README.md

 We also provide a Jupyther Notebook: [MinimalExample.ipynb](MinimalExample.ipynb).
 You can host this on any Notebook server (e.g., [Google Colab](https://colab.research.google.com/)) so you can run the minimal example without installing anything locally.

-> The Jupyther Notebook [MinimalExample.ipynb](MinimalExample.ipynb) also contains plots of the different scores

 ## Fast Hankel Matrix Product
 If you only want to use the fast Hankel matrix product, take a look at the functions `fast_numba_hankel_left_matmul`,